blog posts

 6. }

-Here, the Logger class has a deafult access level and is available for classes that belong to the defaultPackage package.
-If you import the Logger class in different packages and try to introduce it, you will get an error.
+Here, the Logger class has a default access level and is available to classes in the defaultPackage package.
+You will get an error if you import the Logger class in different packages and try to use it.

 2- Private access level

-Only data methods and members can be declared private, while classes or interfaces cannot be declared private.
+Only data members and methods can be declared private; classes or interfaces cannot.
 However, internal classes in the nested class can be declared private.

 Example 2: Define a private access level